 That user had asked several questions over the previous couple of weeks.
-He hasn’t asked a questions since.
-Could be coincidence – hard to say since it has only been a couple of weeks.
+He hasn’t asked a question since.

 Unfortunately, it is very common to attack ‘other’ podcasters, youtubers, guidewriters, and anyone who has put themselves out there in an effort to help players.
 Even when they aren’t using toxic slurs to do it, it is a giant problem.
 Have you ever wondered why it seems there are less and less viewpoints out there?
 Because if you disagree, you are a target.

 The second example here, from Tankchat, shows how this toxicity crosses channels.
 This is an expert in another class Discord, but he is heavily moderated in that channel.
 He doesn’t have to behave in other ones though – which is quite common from this small group of toxic people.

 Instead of addressing the toxicity, some of the people responsible for it turned it back onto me personally, or on to AMR.
 It’s a common misdirection tactic to change the subject and evade any discussion to fix the issue.